OpenSmock/PharoStreamDeck/yearSelector/YearSelectorPharo/YearSelectorPharo JavaScript part/Release/README.md

 <img width="573" alt="pharostreamdeck clicked" src="https://github.com/OpenSmock/PharoStreamDeck/assets/76944457/9de53d9f-78d2-4161-b3f9-2eba6eeefcf5">

 The percent: method can also be used instead of the year: method to change the value shown on a PercentWitness instance, which can take the following values : 50, 100, 150 and 200.

-# How to use it
-The YearSelector action permits the user to set a value to be taken by the plugin when clicked (5, 10, 15 or 20). \
-When a key is pressed, its background color will be set to blue, and the last key pressed will revert to its original state (which is to say that its background will lose its blue status).

-The YearWitness action shows which value is currently taken by the plugin global variable. \
-Every YearWitness has the same value, since it's a global variable available to every instance of the plugin, which is different from how a YearSelector instance handles its internal value, being chosen from the Property Inspector list. \
-Pressing a YearWitness value will put the value back to 0 and will also make its background blue.

-PercentSelector and PercentWitness work in the same way, where PercentSelector can take the following values : 50, 100, 150 and 200.